OpenEnergyDashboard/DesignDocs/uiTesting/UITesting.md

+**Note this is a first version to start the documentation of UI testing in OED.
+It is expected that it will be updated with more information as OED develops its processes.
+It is also anticipated that UI testing will be added to the main OED repo.
+Please feel free to suggest changes and to use this document with its status in mind.**

 # Requirements
 If you **don’t have Docker installed** please **refer** to the **getting started page** and ***installation directions for Docker*** and ***installation of an OED site*** use (getting OED to run in your browser) .